r2u-io/documentation/docs/3D-viewer.md

   progressBarPosition,
   poster
 })
-//muda o sku no click do botão buttonChangeSku.addEventListener('click', () => {
+//change the sku at the click of the button buttonChangeSku.addEventListener('click', () => {
   handler.setSku('RE000002')
 })